NaaeemMalik/my-Chromium-forks/components/policy/resources/templates/README.md

-# GTX Browser policy definitions
+# GTx Browser policy definitions

-This directory houses the data templates used GTX Browser browser and OS policies.
+This directory houses the data templates used GTx Browser browser and OS policies.

 # Policy definitions